Eloy Jiménez Preview, Player Props: White Sox vs. Athletics

 Eloy Jiménez At The Plate

-- In 36 games this year (40.4%), Jimenez has picked up an RBI, and in 13 of those games (14.6%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Jimenez has picked up an RBI in 41.1% of his games this year, with two or more RBI in 14.4% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.